Birmingham and Fazeley Canal: Route

 The 5.5 mi stretch which extends northwards beyond Fazeley Junction to Whittington, near Lichfield, was built by the Birmingham and Fazeley Canal Company, with the remainder of the route to Fradley Junction being built by the Trent and Mersey Canal.
-Both sections used the route authorised by the Coventry Canal's Act of Parliament, but although the Coventry Canal subsequently bought back the northern section from the Trent and Mersey Canal, the southern section remained in the ownership of the Birmingham and Fazeley Canal.
+Both sections used the route authorised by the Coventry Canal Act 1768 (8 Geo.
+3. c.
+36), but although the Coventry Canal subsequently bought back the northern section from the Trent and Mersey Canal, the southern section remained in the ownership of the Birmingham and Fazeley Canal.
 However, it is often regarded as being part of the Coventry Canal, with the Canal and River Trust quoting the length of that canal as being 38 mi which includes the Birmingham and Fazeley section.

 Historically the canal started at Farmer's Bridge Top Lock (the real Farmer's Bridge Junction), where it met the already existing Birmingham Canal Newhall Branch.
 That branch has now been built over, with only Cambrian Wharf surviving.

 The Birmingham and Fazeley Canal forms part of the Warwickshire ring.